hmtechnology/regioni-province-comuni-cf7-wordpress/README.md

 Your Contact Form 7 form is now configured to enable dynamic selection of Italian regions, provinces, and comuni.
 When users interact with the form, they can seamlessly choose their desired locations.

+## Contributing

+Contributions are welcome!
+If you have any improvements or new features to suggest, please open an issue or submit a pull request.
+We appreciate your feedback.

 ## License

 This project is licensed under the GNU General Public License v3.0 - see the LICENSE file for details.

-## Support

-If you encounter any issues or have questions about using the plugin, please [open an issue](https://github.com/hmtechnology/regioni-province-comuni-cf7-wordpress/issues) in this repository.

 ## Author

 This plugin is maintained by [hmtechnology](https://github.com/hmtechnology).